 Safeguarding our children is by far the most important aspect of our role at Old Town Primary but our true purpose is ensuring that our children achieve the highest possible academic attainment.
 Pupil outcomes at Old Town Primary are strong and Ofsted say "There is enough evidence of improved performance to suggest that the school could be judged outstanding if we were to carry out a section 5 inspection now.”
 Inspectors will return within two years and this will give us an opportunity to show them that we are indeed an outstanding school.

-We have a genuine passion for the holistic development of children: for emotional development, positive behaviour traits and forming a moral compass.
+We have a genuine passion for the holistic development of children.
+We champion emotional development, positive behaviour traits and forming a moral compass.
 The relationships that we build and nurture with families and the local community has enabled us to build a small army of volunteers who help in school each week, working alongside staff and pupils to achieve a common aim.
 Here at Old Town School everyone works together as a team to ensure we have a strong learning community.
 In fact, we like to think of our school as a big family where everyone involved with the school has an important part to play in supporting and encouraging each other.
 At Old Town, we value the partnership between home and school and we are proud of our "open door" policy where parents and guardians are welcome to visit our school and discuss any issue whenever necessary.

 We at Old Town firmly believe in this, our Mission Statement: